 Feeding Frequency: Several feedings per day

-Longsnout Distichodus are big fish that put a large bio load on the aquarium, so need ample filtration.
-Water changes of about 30 - 50% are needed every other week, depending on the bio load, to keep this fish very happy and healthy.
+Longsnout Distichodus are big fish that put a large bio load on the aquarium, so they need ample filtration.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+Water changes of about 30 to 50% are needed every other week, depending on the bio load, to keep this fish happy and healthy.

 The Longsnout Distichodus will swim in all parts of the aquarium.
-These fish are easy to keep, but because of their large adult size they require a large aquarium.
-Juveniles can be kept in a 40 gallon tank, but as they mature a 55 gallon tank will be minimum.
-They are hardy and quite disease resistant, so can handle a variety of water conditions.
-They need clean water, so good filtration is important and a moderate water flow.
+These fish are easy to keep, but because of their large adult size, they require a large aquarium.
+Juveniles can be kept in a 40 gallon tank, but adults require a larger tank of at least 55 gallons.
+They are hardy, disease resistant, and can handle a variety of water conditions.
+They need clean water, so good filtration is important, and they will appreciate a moderate water flow.

 Provide a gravel or sand substrate and a decor of driftwood and smooth rocks.
-Most plants will be eaten, however some species such as the Anubias Nana may be ignored.
-They have a reputation for being excellent jumpers so the tank will need to be covered.
+These fish will devour most plants but tend to ignore some species, such as the Anubias Nana.
+Longsnout Distichodus have a reputation for being excellent jumpers, so make sure to keep the tank covered.

-Minimum Tank Size: 55 gal (208 L) - Juveniles can be kept in a 40 gallon tank, but as they mature a 55 gallon tank or more will be needed.
+Minimum Tank Size: 55 gal (208 L) - Juveniles can be kept in a 40-gallon tank, but a larger tank of least 55 gallons is needed to keep an adult.

 Suitable for Nano Tank: No